 Integrating methods to address the weather extremes is a high priority for farmers.

-Summer water management is important for both for the health of your hazel plants and for a high quality hazelnut that has good nut fill and no shrinkage.
+Summer water management is important both for the health of your hazel plants and for a high-quality hazelnut that has good nut fill and no shrinkage.

 Photo: Linda Grimo in Chile – notice their irrigation hung through the trees